YottaDB/YDBDoc/MessageRecovery/errors.rst

 COMMITWAITPID, Pid wwww waited tttt minute(s) for pid pppp to finish commits in database file dddd

-Run Time Warning: This warning message in the operator log indicates the total amount of time that the process wwww waited for another process pppp to finish database transaction commit.
+Run Time Warning: This warning message in the operator log indicates the total amount of time that the process wwww waited for another process pppp to finish a database transaction commit.
 If the $ydb_procstuckexec mechanism is enabled, this message invokes it.
 If a process waits for more than one process to finish database transaction commits, it issues this message for each one it encounters.

 Action: If the process pppp is still running, get a C-stack trace of the process (using a debugger) and report to your YottaDB support channel with system log and operator log information.